 Follow guides down paths through the jungle and arrive at Maya ruins like Xunantunich and Cahal Pech.
 You might take a boat down a river to see the waterfall-studded banks of the rainforest.
 Tapir Mountain Reserve is also home to Actun Tunichil Muknal Cave, a cave that contains several artifacts and the remains of a human sacrifice.

 Traveling south from San Ignacio, there’s an interesting change from jungle to broadleaf forest within the boundaries of the Mountain Pine Ridge Reserve.
-You can take hikes to the Rio Frio Cave and a gigantic, 1,000 foot tall waterfall.
+You can take hikes to the Rio Frio Cave and a gigantic, 1,000 foot (305 m) tall waterfall.

 Punta Gorda sits right on the coast, surrounded by dense rainforest.
 This is a beautiful area for birdwatching and nature walks.

 Go for an exciting swim in Río Blanco National Park, where you can jump from a small bluff into a clear swimming pool fed by a powerful waterfall.
-This is an important reserve — it’s managed by local Mayan villages, and has saved 105 acres of rainforest from loggers.
+This is an important reserve — it’s managed by local Mayan villages, and has saved 105 acres (42 ha) of rainforest from loggers.
 Exploring the nearby jungle comes with other rich rewards, like the Mayan ruins of Lubaantun, where you'll see trees growing out of the partially crumbled temples.

 Near Punta Gorda, you can spend your nights at lodges nestled in the jungle.
 These are homey, welcoming environments with all the amenities you would expect from a larger hotel.
 More excitingly, staying here puts you near both the Maya mountains and the coastline.